High School Academics and Curriculum

 - When a student is enrolled on a regular basis at Grand Rapids Christian High School:

-- No credit for independent study will be granted without prior approval from the high
+- No credit for independent study will be granted without prior approval from the high school counselor.

 - Usually a maximum of one course (0.5 credit) per semester is allowed as an independent study for a student.